Sinio-Manoka/tsunami_lab/doc/sphinx/input/setup.rst

    hv: momentum in the y direction.

-   ny : number of cell in y-direction.
+   ny : number of cell in y-direction. its should be a int number

    setup: Select from shockshock, rarerare, tsunamievent1d, dambreak1d, supercritical, subcritical,dambreak2d

-   nx: Number of cells in x-direction.
+   nx: Number of cells in x-direction.its should be a int number

-   location: location for the setup.
+   location: location for the setup. its should be a float number

-   hr: right heigts.
+   hr: right heigts. its should be a number

-   hl: left heigts.
+   hl: left heigts.its should be a number

    wavepropagation : 1d or 2d

+   endtime : end time of the simulation. its should be a float number

    domain_start: For the circular dam break, the dimension should be set to -50.

    dimension: width and length of our domain at this point in our project.